Minerte/Linux-shell/Gentoo/installer/Readme.md

 # This is a guide and what the autoscript is doing
-### The guide is taken from [Full Disk Encryption from scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch) from the Gentoo wiki, also note that readme.md only include the diskpepration with encryption and kernel changes that needs to be done. \
+### The guide is taken from [Full Disk Encryption from scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch) from the Gentoo wiki, also note that readme.md only include the diskpepration with encryption and kernel changes that needs to be done.

-The disk visiual.
+The disk visiual
 ```
 /dev/sda #boot drive
 ├── /dev/sda1      [EFI]   /efi      1 GB         fat32       Bootloader